This article has links to products and services we love, which we may make commission from.

 The building next to the Post Office was also designed by Davis but paid for by pineapple plantation owner Theodore V. Moore.

-The first part of the building was initially completed in 1922 and the second part 1926.
+The first part of the building was initially completed in 1922, and the second part in 1926.

 Today, the building is an airy 21,000 sq ft event space with a site-specific installation called Elastika, which was created by the Iraqi-born architect Zaha Hadid and commissioned by the Design District creator, Craig Robins.